whippingdot/Vulcan-GP/README.md

 Learn more: [STEM Racing Official Site](https://www.f1inschools.com/)

 ---

-## About VulcanGP
+## About Vulcan GP

-VulcanGP is a high-achieving student team from CHIREC International School, Hyderabad, India, proudly representing our region and school in the STEM Racing (formerly F1 in Schools) competition.
+Vulcan GP is a high-achieving student team from CHIREC International School, Hyderabad, India, proudly representing our region and school in the STEM Racing (formerly F1 in Schools) competition.

 ### 2024 Achievements

 - 🏆 1st Place – South India Regionals